LuciusColt/CAIN/content/Lore/Case File NA-279.2.md

 **RECOMMENDATIONS**
 1.  **Immediate Medical & Psych Evaluation**: Executioner Johnny McGee Jr. is to be given a full medical and psychic evaluation at the earliest opportunity after the conclusion of the mission.
 His new mutation must be studied for utility.
 2.  **Mission Reassessment**: Operation Paper Tiger, Mourning Fog is now a dual-threat scenario.
 Priority must be split between Li Hua and the newly identified, highly dangerous TWIN.
-3.  **Team Reinforcement:** Given the injury of McGee Jr. and the demonstrated lack of tactical discipline, consider reinforcing the team with additional support.
+3.  **Team Reinforcement**: Given the injury of McGee Jr. and the demonstrated lack of tactical discipline, consider reinforcing the team with additional support.
-4.  **Review:** The decision-making process that led to the "bait" protocol and the abandonment of a poi must be reviewed for systemic training failure.
+4.  **Review**: The decision-making process that led to the "bait" protocol and the abandonment of a poi must be reviewed for systemic training failure.

 The team is currently holed up in a non-secure location, licking their wounds.
 They remain the only active asset in the immediate AO but are operating at severely diminished capacity.